Get

 Safety is key when it comes to the teething stage.
 Make sure to puppy-proof your home and remove any potentially dangerous items from your puppy’s reach because anything is fair game for chewing.
 Electrical cords should be covered or unplugged, and any small items that can be a choking hazard should be stored in an unreachable place.
 Keep your valuables away from your puppy because they can also be susceptible to getting destroyed.

 Make sure to also give your puppy a safe alternative for biting and chewing.
 Chews, rope toys, and rubber toys are all items that you can direct your puppy to if they have an urge to bite or chew.
-If you have any questions about proper chew toys for your teething pup, speak to your veterinarian and look for the Veterinary Oral Health Council (VOHC) seal of approval.
+If you have any questions about proper chew toys for your teething pup, speak to a veterinarian and look for the Veterinary Oral Health Council (VOHC) seal of approval.
 Some puppies may also like chewing on frozen treats or freezable toys because they can cool and alleviate irritated gums.

 Puppies must always be supervised when they’re chewing on a dog chew.
 Dog chews can be a choking hazard if your puppy bites off a chunk and accidentally swallows it.
 They can also end up being an obstruction in their digestive tract.
 Always replace any dog chews that have been gnawed down to size where they can fit inside your puppy’s mouth.

-Make sure to contact your veterinarian right away if you ever suspect that your puppy has swallowed an inedible object or a large chunk of a dog chew.
+Make sure to contact a veterinarian right away if you ever suspect that your puppy has swallowed an inedible object or a large chunk of a dog chew.
 It’s important to ensure that they don’t have any obstructions blocking their digestive tract.

 Frequently Asked Questions